Graph data modeling: a quick guide

 Graph data modeling is the process of describing a dataset to be able to use it in a graph database such as Neo4j, Azure Cosmos DB, or others.
 This process means deciding which elements within your dataset will be defined as nodes, edges, and properties.
 There is no one set way to do this, so graph data modeling involves some important decision making to ensure the graph is useful to its end users.

 The process of graph data modeling ultimately allows you to query your data using graph analytics algorithms.
 You can then use that graph data to answer questions, find key connections, understand patterns within your data, and more.
 It allows you to see connections that were present in the original data but difficult to track down in a spreadsheet.
 There are many use cases for data modeled as a graph, ranging from fraud investigation to cybersecurity to supply chain management.
+You can also use it to build a knowledge graph.

 The fundamentals of a graph model